The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 In the court of which country should custody be determined: in the homeland of the mother or father of the child

-The proper jurisdiction in disputes concerning children is the child's place of habitual residence.
-However, “place of habitual residence” is defined differently by the laws of different countries.
+The correct jurisdiction for child disputes is the child's place of permanent residence.
+However, “domicile” is defined differently by the laws of different countries.

 All the states of America have agreed that the place of residence of the child is the place of his permanent residence during the last six months.
 In Russia, the place of residence is traditionally understood as the place of permanent registration.
 Often, many families live in several jurisdictions at the same time, travel, change cities and countries.